SarabdeepSBilkhu/HoloCruze/README.md

-# GestureDrive 🚗✋
+# HoloCruze 🚗✋

-GestureDrive is a hand gesture-controlled robotic car that uses RF communication for seamless wireless control.
+HoloCruze is a hand gesture-controlled robotic car that uses RF communication for seamless wireless control.
 The system includes a gesture-sensing controller built with an Arduino Nano and a car unit powered by an Arduino Uno alternative, controlled via RF transmitter/receiver modules.

 ## 🔧 Features